As awareness grows, teens speak out on mental health

-WATAUGA — There is no age where someone grows out of struggling with mental health issues — or is too young to begin.
+WATAUGA — There is no age where someone grows out of — or is too young to begin struggling with mental health issues.

 According to the National Alliance on Mental Illness, 17 percent of people aged 6-17 in the United States experience a mental health disorder.
 The figure is not far off from the one-in-five American adults that will experience mental illness.